 If a defendant misses the deadline for filing a Rule 17(b) request or petition for a writ, then the court still will consider the request and issue subpoenas and writs if appropriate, but service of the subpoenas by the marshals service cannot be assured.
-Indigent defendants who have received authorization to use an investigator may have that investigator serve trial subpoenas instead of the marshals service.
+Indigent defendants who have received authorization to use an investigator may have their investigator serve trial subpoenas.